alonrbar/redux-classic/docs/index.md

      */
     actionNamespaceSeparator?: string;
     /**
      * Use redux style action names.
-For instance, if a component defines a
+For instance, if a module defines a
      * method called 'incrementCounter' the matching action name will be
      * 'INCREMENT_COUNTER'.
      * Default value: false.